 \section{Abstract}

-We consider 3D compressible isentropic Euler equations describing the motion of a liquid in an unbounded initial domain with a moving boundary and a fixed flat bottom at finite depth.
-The liquid is under the influence of gravity and surface tension and it is not assumed to be irrotational.
-We prove local well-posedness by combining a carefully designed approximate system and a hyperbolic approach which allows us to avoid using Nash-Moser iteration.
-The energy estimates yield no regularity loss and are uniform in Mach number, and they are uniform in surface tension coefficient under the Rayleigh-Taylor sign condition.
+We consider the 3D compressible isentropic Euler equations describing the motion of a liquid in an unbounded initial domain with a moving boundary and a fixed flat bottom at finite depth.
+The liquid is under the influence of gravity and surface tension, and it is not assumed to be irrotational.
+We prove local well-posedness by combining a carefully designed approximate system and a hyperbolic approach, which allows us to avoid using Nash-Moser iteration.
+The energy estimates yield no regularity loss and are uniform in both Mach number and surface tension coefficient, provided the Rayleigh-Taylor sign condition is satisfied.
 We thus simultaneously obtain incompressible and zero surface tension limits.
 Moreover, we can drop the uniform boundedness (with respect to Mach number) on high-order time derivatives by applying the paradifferential calculus to the analysis of the free-surface evolution.

 \textbf{Mathematics Subject Classification (2020): }35L65, 35Q35, 76N10.

 \textbf{Keywords}: compressible water waves, free-boundary problem, well-posedness, incompressible limit, paradifferential calculus.